2011 FIFA Women's World Cup: Knockout stage

-The knockout stage comprises the eight teams that advanced from the group stage of the tournament.
-There are three rounds of matches, with each round eliminating half of the teams entering that round.
-The successive rounds are the quarter-finals, semi-finals, and the final.
+The knockout stage comprised the eight teams that advanced from the group stage of the tournament.
+There were three rounds of matches, with each round eliminating half of the teams entering that round.
+The successive rounds were the quarter-finals, semi-finals, and the final.
 There is also a play-off to decide third and fourth place.
-For each game in the knockout stage, any draw at 90 minutes is followed by thirty minutes of extra time; if scores are still level, there is a penalty shootout to determine who progresses to the next round.
+For each game in the knockout stage, any draw at 90 minutes was followed by thirty minutes of extra time; if scores were still level, there would be a penalty shootout to determine who progressed to the next round.